Freiling87/CCU/CCU/Scratchpad.md

 Should be hostile, but Rel Fac set to neutral.
 ###				C	SORCE Mutators not available in Editor levels
 I remember slating this to be done for CCU but never had to.
 There might be a shortcut to automate this for SORCE if you copy the formatting from CCU.
-###				C	Container button text
-On editor loading a chunk, they don't pull and display in the button.
-They are still in the item, and drop correctly.
-P_LevelEditor.SetNameText_Prefix: tileNameText is blank unless defined this session.
-I.e., item name is not loading here.
-P_LevelEditor.ShowCustomInterface: itemName is always blank, which I think means that:
-	UpdateInterface_OnSelect_ShowCustomInterface: Loc_43 is not loading what you think it is. tileNameText2 is apparently always blank, but you might be using the default arg wrong for a harmony patch.
 ###				C	Empty Merchants
 I think rLists are being blocked